AltGr/opam-wiki/Advanced_Usage.md

 switch --help` will give you the full documentation.
 What follows is a short primer for the most useful features.

-* `opam switch -list` will display a list of the available compilers.
+* `opam switch list` will display a list of the available compilers.
 The first section is a list of installed compilers on this computer.
 It contains at least *system*, which is not a compiler installed by opam but the compiler that was used to compile